-The management of ORIENTAL PETROLEUM AND MINERALS CORPORATION is responsible for the preparation and fair presentation of the financial statements as of and for the years ended December 31, 2012, 2011 and 2010, in accordance with the Philippine Financial Reporting Standards indicated therein.
-This responsibility includes designing and implementing internal controls relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error, selecting and applying appropriate accounting policies, and making accounting estimates that are reasonable in the circumstances.
+The management of ORIENTAL PETROLEUM AND MINERALS CORPORATION is responsible for the preparation and fair presentation of the financial statements for the years ended December 31, 2012, 2011 and 2010, including the additional components attached therein, in accordance with the prescribed financial reporting framework indicated therein.
+This responsibility includes designing and implementing internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error, selecting and applying appropriate accounting policies and making accounting estimates that are reasonable in the circumstances.